Charities we support

 npca.org

-We love visiting our national parks!
-From Yellowstone to the Cape Cod National Seashore, these havens preserve the most beautiful places and natural habitats of countless animal and plant species for our benefit.
-But years of poor funding have left every one of our national parks with a backlog of critical repairs and essential maintenance.
-That’s why NPCA raises the funds necessary to help restore these important resources for the future.
+From Yellowstone to the Cape Cod National Seashore, these parks protect beautiful places and habitats for many plants and animals.
+However, lack of funding has led to a backlog of repairs and maintenance in our national parks.
+That’s why NPCA raises funds to restore these vital resources for the future.

 “I have found that among its other benefits, giving liberates the soul of the giver.”—Maya Angelou